insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-According to our analysis, GEICO is the top car insurance provider in Alaska, earning 4.69 out of 5 stars for its combination of affordability, customer satisfaction and financial stability.
-Its average premium of $1,831 per year is 336 less than the statewide average.
+GEICO is the best car insurance company in Alaska, earning 4.69 out of 5 stars in our analysis of pricing, customer satisfaction and financial strength.
+It offers average annual rates of $1,831, which is $336 less than the state average.

-Drivers in Alaska spend an average of $2,167 annually, or $181 monthly, on car insurance.
+Drivers in Alaska pay an average of $2,167 a year or $181 a month for car insurance coverage.

 The table below shows the best car insurance companies in Alaska.